arif-desu/Lyra/docs/Thejas32.md

 ### Free-running Mode
 Counter starts with the value 0xFFFFFFFF and counts down to 0.
-Alternatively, a value can be loaded into the TIMER_LOAD register can timer starts counting down from this value.
+Alternatively, loading a value into the LoadCount register can timer starts counting down from this value.

 When the count reaches zero (0x00000000), an interrupt is generated and the counter wraps around to 0xFFFFFFFF irrespective of the value in the TIMER_LOAD register.